-Holds a Postgraduate Diploma in Management and Business Administration from Abubakar Tafawa Balewa University Bauchi, Post Graduate Diploma in Land Management and Informal Settlement Regularisation from Institute for Housing and Urban Development (IHS) the Netherlands, Higher National Diploma in Management and Business Administration from Kaduna Polytechnic, M.SC Development Studies from Benue State University and PhD in view.
+Dr. Priscilla Achakpa holds a Postgraduate Diploma in Management and Business Administration from Abubakar Tafawa Balewa University Bauchi, Post Graduate Diploma in Land Management and Informal Settlement Regularisation from Institute for Housing and Urban Development (IHS) the Netherlands, Higher National Diploma in Management and Business Administration from Kaduna Polytechnic, M.SC Development Studies from Benue State University and also a doctorate degree.

 She has vast experience in, banking, Ecclesia Labour Movement and has worked with organisations such as Savannah Bank where she was Head of Operations and also as a consultant with the Catholic Ecclesiastical Province of Abuja Office of Health and Justice Development and Peace Commission (JDPC), to mention a few.
 Her interests are reading, travelling, research, listening to music and making friends.
 She has a beautiful daughter.